 Flinders research innovations were recognised when the Sleep Revolution team won the 'Excellence in Science Innovation Collaboration' at the annual SA Science Excellence and Innovation Awards.

-Their research innovations which was highlighted is the SBS documentary series Australia’s Sleep Revolution with Dr Michael Mosley, saw Professor Eckert and his team unpack the science of sleep while trialling new solutions for sleeping problems with 30 participants, including the late Dr Michael Mosley and Australian politicians Barnaby Joyce and Jacqui Lambie.
+Their research innovations, which were highlighted in Australia’s Sleep Revolution with Dr Michael Mosley, saw Professor Eckert and his team unpack the science of sleep while trialling new solutions for sleeping problems with 30 participants, including the late Dr Michael Mosley and Australian politicians Barnaby Joyce and Jacqui Lambie.

 The sleep research team has identified: